How To File A Case Under The Payment Of Gratuity Act?

 Gratuity is payable regardless of service length if an employee dies or becomes disabled due to illness or accident.

-Employees are entitled to gratuity upon retirement or superannuation.
+Employers must provide gratuity to employees upon their retirement or superannuation.

 These criteria ensure that employees receive their rightful gratuity benefits based on their service duration and circumstances of departure from employment.